suryajefferson/Python-Job-Analysis-Project/README.md

 - in summary, the us values specialized skills with high pay, while india focuses on popular tools with steady salaries.
 ## 6
 ### How do salaries vary for differnt data job roles in India and in the US ?
-- compares salary distributions for the top 6 job titles in the United States and India.
-It visualizes the yearly salary distribution for these top job roles in each country using box plots, allowing for a comparison of salary ranges and medians across different job titles.
+- comparing salary distributions for the top 6 job titles in the united states and India. visualizing the yearly salary distribution for these top job roles in each country using box plots, allowing for a comparison of salary ranges and medians across different job titles.

 [**Click Here for Line to Line Approach**](/Project/6%20Comparing%20Salary%20Distributions%20for%20Top%20Data%20Jobs%20in%20the%20US%20and%20India.ipynb)
 ### Methodology